exercism/clojure/concepts/chars/introduction.md

 Clojure uses the underlying `java.lang.Character` type, which is a 16 bit quantity to represent the smallest addressable components of text.
 Multiple `char`s can comprise a string such as `"word"` or `char`s can be processed independently.
-Their literals have single quotes e.g. `'A'`.
+Their literals have double quotes e.g. `"A"`.

 Clojure's `char`s support UTF-16 Unicode encoding so in addition to the latin character set pretty much all the writing systems in use world can be represented,